Last Updated on June 3, 2026

 Visit Fado Museum

-The museum in rather small and one hour is probably all you need.
+The museum in pretty small and one hour is probably all you need.
 It does a great job of showing the history and evolution of Fado, with a help of various exhibits.
 It’s well worth the €5 admission, and a great way to familiarize yourself with the style.

 Miradouros